MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 1. When data are entered in Intelligent Order Management, it's created or updated in Microsoft Dataverse.

-2. The Dataverse data is synchronized to the Dataverse managed data lake leveraging Amazon Athena.
+2. The Dataverse data is synchronized to the Dataverse managed data lake using Amazon Athena.
 Synchronization is executed every 4 hours.
 The synchronization timing can't be modified.

 3. A data snapshot is copied and transferred to the analytics platform storage account.

-4. The data is transformed for Power BI KPI's.
+4. The data is transformed for Power BI KPIs.

 5. The transformed data is copied and transferred back to Dataverse managed data lake.